-When shopping for a savings account, you need to find a bank that will give you a good deal.
+Time for a new savings account?
+Shop around to find the bank that will give you what you need.
 The best savings accounts are safe, pay a competitive yield, and make your life easy.
 This page maps out how you can find the best savings account.

 Finding a Bank

 If you’re starting from scratch, you’ll need to find a bank.
-The best savings accounts these days are at online banks.
-They consistently pay more than brick and mortar banks, and they’ve got all the bells and whistles you need.
+The most competitive savings accounts these days are at online banks.
+They consistently pay more than brick and mortar banks, fees are low or nonexistent, and they’ve got all the bells and whistles you need.

 Some of the best savings accounts come from the big online players, and they do not have minimum balance requirements: